AJohnstone2007/referenceLanguageCorpora/README.md

 The idea is that you load the **try**, **str** and **tok** directories with the elements that you want to characterise.
 After a run, the file **log.csv** will contain summary statistics.

 You will need to edit `runGTB` and `runART` to specify the location of your GTB executables and your ART JAR.
-You can also specify the number of times each experiment is run; we use this to get 10 results for each experiment so as to smooth out timing irregularities by discarding four outliers and taking the mean runtimes of the remaining six.
+You can also specify the number of times each experiment is run; we use this to get 10 results for each experiment so as to smooth out timing irregularities by discarding the two fastest and two slowest runs,and then taking the mean runtimes of the remaining six.

 **A full run can be time consuming.**

-##Directory structure
+## Directory structure

 0 RLC root